OzzyPaul/fp--05839-pozioma-ahamdala-akintayj-mfinch/README.md

 ## Deliverables

+The key deliverables include:
+1. Video Demonstration: a 5-minute video that introduces our domain/dataset, describes the goals of the project, gives us a full demonstration of our completed work, and highlights 1-2 cool insights/findings our work has enabled.
+2. Write-up: a report written in the form of markdown (length of approximately 4 printed pages).
+3. Readme File: In the repository's Readme.md, list title, team members, summary image, abstract, link to paper, video, running instructions for the software, link to the application (e.g. the Streamlit application or a webpage), and other optional materials.
+4. Code: an implementation of your system (source code and, if necessary, executable or build instructions).
+5. Application: Publish your interactive application as a Streamlit app or on GitHub pages.

 ### Proposal

 - [ ] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.